Berlin Heals Holding AG

 Berlin Heals Holding AG, a Swiss company operating an R&D subsidiary in Berlin, Germany, was founded in 2014 as an innovative life science company with the mission to develop its proprietary C-MIC technology to treat heart failure.
 The C-MIC device is a novel cardiac implant using constant microcurrent to treat heart failure and meanwhile has turned out to represent a breakthrough near-curative treatment for patients with systematic and refractory heart failure.
-After the completion of the CE-study, the company intends to test the efficacy of its technology also with patients suffering from heart failure with preserved ejection fractions (HFpEF-patients).

 SOURCE BERLIN HEALS